 The Old Testament law, or the Law of Moses, consists of a large group of laws contained in the Pentateuch from Exodus chapter 20, through much of Leviticus, some of Numbers and most of Deuteronomy.

 What was the purpose of the law?

 The law should be seen as the constitution of the nation of Israel, determining the way this new nation will function.
-The giving of the law effectively changed Israel from a large family and established them into a nation, with God as their king.
+The giving of the law effectively changed Israel from a large family and established them as a nation, with God as their king.
 The law was a complete package for OT Israel, through which God set Israel apart as a holy nation, to represent his character on the earth, and through whom the Messiah would finally come.
 It is not merely a collection of individual laws.
 God had set apart a people for Himself to fulfil a special role in His plan of redemption.
-Therefore God wanted this people to be different (holy) from all others, and to be a light to the Gentiles, so He gave them the Law, "You shall be holy because I am holy."
+Therefore God wanted this people to be different (holy) from all others, and to be a light to the Gentiles.
+This is why He gave them the Law, "You shall be holy because I am holy."
 (Lev 11:45).

 Characteristics of the law